Alice Beal Baker Hyde papers

 This collection has been added to over time in multiple "accessions."
 An accession is a group of materials received from the same source at approximately the same time.

 Beal B. Hyde donated the Alice Beal Baker Hyde Papers to the Sophia Smith Collection in 2006.

 Processed by Margaret Barthel, February 2010

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2017-S-0003, Boxes 1-2 renumbered as Boxes 7-8
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2017-S-0003, Boxes 1-2 renumbered as Boxes 7-8

 - Alice Beal Baker Hyde papers